LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/platform-security/multi-factor-auth.md

 ## Configuring Push Notification

-Send push notifications for Multi-Factor Authentication that your customers can respond to using the LoginRadius Authenticator or your own native mobile apps.
-Upon configuring push notifications, the consumer receives a notification on their mobile device for multi-factor authentication instead of typing in a one-time passcode (OTP).
+Send push notifications for Multi-Factor Authentication to users, and they can respond via LoginRadius Authenticator or your own native mobile apps.
+Upon configuring push notifications, users will receive a notification on their mobile device for multi-factor authentication instead of typing in a one-time passcode (OTP).

 ![push notification](https://apidocs.lrcontent.com/images/unnamed-14_1848253891666946ec77bba1.00076892.png "push notification")

 Check the box labeled Enable Push Notifications to activate the feature.
-Upon getting enabled the

 Additionally, for detailed configuration steps, please refer to our [Push Notification Overview](/api/v2/customer-identity-api/multi-factor-authentication/push-notification/overview/) document.

-User Experience
-Once push notifications are enabled and configured:

-**Login Screen:** Users will see the following screen when they attempt to log in:
+**Login Screen:** Once push notifications are enabled and configured, users will see the following screen when they attempt to log in:

 ![verify](https://apidocs.lrcontent.com/images/unnamed-15_18662394086669478ca9b9d8.16147630.png "verify")

-**Verification:** Upon selecting the Verify Identity via Push Notification button, users will receive a push notification on their device containing a QR code.
+**Verification:** Upon selecting the **Verify Identity via Push Notification button**, users will receive a push notification on their device containing a QR code.

-Authentication:
+**Authentication:**

 ![qr](https://apidocs.lrcontent.com/images/unnamed-16_76494605666947c929d763.31048444.png "qr")

 Users must scan the QR code with their authenticator app to complete the login process in **mandatory** MFA, and there will be a skip option in the **optional** MFA flow.

 This process ensures that users can securely authenticate their logins using push notifications, providing an added layer of security.